KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 You may need to re-run `fetch_sources.py` to update to the latest glslang, vulkan-docs and spirv-tools revisions occasionally.

+You also need to install lxml python module by running:

+	python -m pip install lxml

 With CMake out-of-source builds are always recommended.
 Create a build directory of your choosing, and in that directory generate Makefiles or IDE project using cmake.